beh22/ChromaPlot/README.md

 Since ChromaPlot is not signed with an Apple-issued certificate, you may encounter a warning when attempting to open the application.
 This is because Apple cannot verify that the app is from a trusted developer.

-**Disclaimer**: We have ensured that ChromaPlot is safe, though it has not been officially notarized by Apple.
+**Disclaimer**: We have taken steps to ensure that ChromaPlot is safe and secure, though it has not been officially notarized by Apple.
 You can review the source code in this repository or run the app from the source code.

 **Why This Happens**: Apple's Gatekeeper security system prevents apps from unidentified developers from running by default.
 Notarizing an app requires a paid Apple Developer account, which is not feasible for all open-source projects.

 </details>

-### From Source:
+### From Source Code:

-If prefered, you can run ChromaPlot from the source code.
+If preferred, you can run ChromaPlot from the source code.
 This requires a [Python installation](https://www.python.org/downloads/) on your system.
-Run the following commands in a termainal:
+Run the following commands in a terminal:

 1. Clone this repository:
    ```bash